 Today the contractors will pack up the rest of their tools and trash and drive away from the house leaving it all to me.
 Yikes.
 Once they’re gone, it’s my turn to step in and paint every inch of the house.
 The contractors did an incredible job prepping the walls for their final coat of paint, but now all of the doors, trim and windows need their semi-gloss coat and the walls need a fresh color to finish it all off.
+Speaking of doors and windows, I’d planned on replacing them with other sliding windows that have linear bearings to them.
+This would immensely improve the home’s aesthetics, get the best energy efficeinet windows.

 With all that has gone right, I’d not be fully truthful if I didn’t expose what didn’t go right, or rather the unexpected that is usually involved in any foreclosure.